 Are you ready for fun?
 There are so many engaging ways that you can use this activity with your child to introduce and reinforce letter knowledge skills—so let’s explore!

 Some children like to build the letters by following the templates, carefully matching up each building block to the template to ensure that their creation is just like the model.

 Other children prefer to create their own versions of each letter.

 Your child may enjoy this challenge: say the name of a letter and have your child find the corresponding card and build the letter.

-And you can work on matching lowercase and uppercase letters, too.
+And you can work on matching uppercase and lowercase letters, too.
 Just show your child a lowercase letter, then have her find the uppercase letter card and build the letter.

 The most important thing to remember is that these letter recognition activities should be fun!

 Did your preschooler enjoy this activity?
 You can find more great letter recognition activities here!

 Ideas for Using Building Blocks, Recommended by Our Readers: